ManageIQ/manageiq-documentation/managing_providers/containers_providers/ibm_cloud_kubernetes_service_providers.md

-# Adding an IBM Cloud Kubernetes Service (IKS) Container Provider
+# IBM Cloud Kubernetes Service (IKS) Container Provider

 After initial installation and creation of a {{ site.data.product.title_short }}
 environment you can add an IBM Cloud Kubernetes Service Container provider.